janhoo/worms/README.md

 * New additions without breaking backward compatibility bumps the minor (resets patch)
 * Bug fixes and misc changes bumps the patch

-Props to  Carl Boettiger (knitcitations) and  Yihui's blog